Ornette Coleman – Prime Design / Time Design Caravan of Dreams CDP 85002 (1986)

 It also bears mentioning here that Buckminster Fuller and Ornette Coleman are arguably two of the most famous autodidacts of the Twentieth Century — meaning they learned through self-directed education rather than through institutions or a master-apprentice type situation.
 Fuller went so far as to refer to himself as “Guinea Pig B”.
 The two even used similarly offbeat language and crafted their own esoteric lexicons of terminology.
 For instance, Fuller used portmanteau terms like “Dymaxion” (derived from the words dynamic, maximum, and tension) just as Ornette used the term “Harmolodic” (derived from the words harmonic and melodic…or perhaps also rhythmic).

 Prime Design / Time Design follows a somewhat similar approach to The Music of Ornette Coleman, particularly “Forms and Sounds” and “Saints and Soldiers,” and also “Dedication to Poets and Writers” from Town Hall, 1962.
 That is to say this resembles the music of the serialists of the Second Viennese School (Schönberg, Webern, Berg).
-Of course, in addition to that Ornette’s son Denardo plays free jazz drums, more like with Skies of America.
+Of course, in addition to that Ornette’s son Denardo plays free jazz drums, more like with Skies of America, or, perhaps, even Schnittke‘s Concerto Grosso No. 2 bears some resemblances.
 Ornette composed the music, but does not perform on the recording.
 Aside from Denardo, the other performers are Gregory Gelman (1st violin; later sent to prison for arson), Larissa Blitz (2nd violin), Alex Deych (viola) and Matthew Meister (cello).
 Meister is American, while the other three string players are Soviet emigrants.

 The album was, appropriately, recorded live in 1985 inside the 32-foot tall, neon lighted Fullerian Desert Dome on the rooftop of the Caravan of Dreams club in Fort Worth, Texas.
 The club was the project of Ed Bass, a billionaire entrepreneur born into oil wealth.
 It featured a lot of avant-garde artistic endeavors, and was part of an urban renewal venture of sorts, but was an entirely private development intended to be commercially profitable.
 The club also ran a record label of the same name, and this album appeared on that label.
 That proved to be something of a handicap, as the independent label had limited distribution and promotion, and, frankly, didn’t last that long or release much.
 This album has never be reissued — of Ornette’s few albums on the label, only In All Languages has been reissued.